Views

 - Standard:

-4-LS1-1— Identify internal and external plant structures- Skill Focus: Identifying plant anatomy
+4-LS1-1— Identify internal and external plant structures that support survival, growth, and reproduction- Skill Focus: Identifying and visualizing plant anatomy through coloring

 - Format: 1 page · 1 task · No answer key · PDF

-- Best For: Morning work or science centers
+- Best For: Morning work, science centers, or early finishers

 - Time: 10–15 minutes

 Inside this single-page download, educators will find a high-quality drawing of a flower cross-section.
 The illustration clearly delineates the major reproductive parts, offering a blank canvas for students to color or label.
-Because it focuses purely on visual representation, teachers have the flexibility to use it as a basic coloring activity or require students to write the corresponding vocabulary terms.
+This PDF does not include a formal answer key, allowing for open-ended artistic expression or teacher-led identification.
+Structural features include clear lead lines for optional labeling.

 This resource is designed for a zero-prep workflow, making it an ideal sub plan.